Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Symplectic stochastic integrators

-To analyze the error between the flow operator in Eq.\eqref{BackwardKolmolgorovEquation} and the operator associated with the symplectic splitting \eqref{eqn:flowpde}, we shall resort to the Baker-Campbell-Hausdorff (BCH) formula, which is widely used in non-communicative algebra \cite{BCHformula1974baker}.
-For example, in the martix theory,
+Then $u^3(\cdot,\Delta t)$ will be the flow at time $t=\Delta t$ generated by our scheme and it approximates the solution $u(\cdot,\Delta t)$ to the Eq.\eqref{BackwardKolmolgorovEquation}.
+It is also worth mentioning that, $u^2(\cdot,\Delta t)$ is the exact flow generated by deterministic symplectic Euler scheme in solving Eq.\eqref{eqn:particleSDE_1}. {And $u^3(\cdot, \Delta t)$ is the flow generated by Euler-Maruyama scheme starting from $u^2(\cdot, \Delta t)$.
+The latter is due to the fact that Euler-Maruyama schemes are exact when solving white noise SDE like Eq.\eqref{eqn:particleSDE_2}}.
+Later on, we repeat this process to compute the flow equations of our scheme at other time steps, which approximate $u(\cdot,n\Delta t), n=2,3,...$.

-where $t$ is a scaler, $A$, $B$ are two square matrices with the same size, $[,]$ is the Lie-Bracket, and the remaining terms on the right hand side are all nested Lie-brackets.
+To analyze the error between the flow operator in Eq.\eqref{BackwardKolmolgorovEquation} and {the composition of operators} in Eq.\eqref{eqn:flowpde}, we shall resort to the Baker-Campbell-Hausdorff (BCH) formula, which is widely used in {non-commutative} algebra \cite{BCHformula1974baker}.
+For example, in the matrix theory,

-In our analysis, we replace the matrices in \eqref{eqn:BCHformula} by PDE operators and the BCH formula yields some insights into the particular structure of splitting errors.
-Let $I_{\Delta t}$ denote the flow operator associated with the symplectic splitting \eqref{eqn:flowpde}, i.e.,
+where $t$ is a scalar, $A$ and $B$ are two square matrices with the same size, $[,]$ is the Lie-Bracket, and the remaining terms on the right hand side are all nested Lie-brackets.
+In our analysis, we replace the matrices in Eq.\eqref{eqn:BCHformula} by differential operators and the BCH formula yields the local structure of our splitting scheme.
+Let $I_{\Delta t}$ denote the {composite} flow operator associated with Eq.\eqref{eqn:flowpde}, i.e.,